ifucolo/GoalByGoal-Jetpack-Compose/README.md

 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
-The main motivation to make this project was to learn in practice a bit more about jetpack compose with Canvas, because, I've never have a experience using Canvas before, and playing with with the power of @Preview from Compose was such a amazing way to code and see how things are displayed.
+The main motivation to make this project was to learn in practice a bit more about jetpack compose with Canvas, because, I've never had an experience using Canvas before, and playing with the power of @Preview from Compose was such an amazing way to code and see how things are displayed.